jasonknight/gopress/docs.md

 ```go
 func (o *TermTaxonomy) FindByDescription(_findByDescription string) ([]*TermTaxonomy, error)
 ```
-FindByDescription searchs against the primary key description and will return []*TermTaxonomy,error This method is a programatically generated finder for TermTaxonomy
+FindByDescription searchs against the database table field description and will return []*TermTaxonomy,error This method is a programatically generated finder for TermTaxonomy

 ```go